Specialist Convalescent, Respite or Palliative Care in our Bristol Nursing Homes

 How long is a convalescent period?

-Convalescent care is individual to a person and how much support and rehabilitation they need.
-It can be for a week up to months and a specific care and progress plan should always be in place and reviewed regularly by care staff, and either a consultant or GP.
+Convalescence is individual to a person and how much support and rehabilitation they need.
+It can be for a week up to months and a specific progress plan should always be in place and reviewed regularly by nursing staff, and either a consultant or GP.

-Bristol Care Homes can offer you or your loved one live-in convalescent care.
+Bristol Care Homes can offer you or your loved one live-in convalescent care and support.
 Our teams have the skills and experience to support convalescence, recovery and rehabilitation with our main focus and purpose of getting them back to being independent, feeling well again and ensuring they are confident when they return home.

 What is respite care and what is its purpose?